odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

           offers great views over Old Delhi.
 You can also visit the bustling and colourful Sikh Gurdwara.

           The rest of your day is at leisure.
-If you'd like to go shopping or explore a bit more after the tour, you can take the Metro to vibrant Connaught Place to enjoy the many restaurants and more modern shops.
+If you’d like to go shopping or explore a bit more after the tour, you can take the Metro to vibrant Connaught Place to enjoy the many restaurants and more modern shops.
         date: null
         etd: null
-        duration: null
+        duration: ''
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-hotel-to-international-airport/